-You will be required to write a term paper for this class that will be worth 40% of your final class grade.
+You will be required to write a term paper for this class that will be worth 30% of your final class grade.

 The most widespread contemporary definition of creativity is a process that leads to a novel and useful solution within a relevant context.
 The idea behind this term paper is to give you the opportunity to be creative-by formulating, suggesting, or generating a solution to a problem that is in need of a creative solution.
-According to the aforementioned criterion, for your proposed solution to have merit it must be (a) novel, (b) useful within its context.
-Importantly, however, you must apply the knowledge that you have gained in this course to analyze the nature of the problem under consideration.
+According to the aforementioned criterion, for your proposed solution to have merit it must be (a) novel, and (b) useful within its context.